 - Make the lines more clear in the charts, especially when there are multiple lines in comparison

 - How to zoom in and out is not intuitive.
 In the case of Google Finance, for example, a default, subset period was displayed when they used the ”below the line mirrored line” interface this is modeled after.
-That old model makes it fairly clear that the ability to adjust the range of dates is what that box below the line in google finance is for.
+After seeing the indices charts, That old model makes it fairly clear that the ability to adjust the range of dates iswhat that box below the line in google finance is for.
 On the contrary, video calling applications like Zoom make it really intuitive for the user to zoom the video despite the other user using zoom backgrounds.
 Alternately, Google’s more updated way of representing time, providing users choices, and showing comparisons may be even more useful and engaging.
 In general, its important that the time zooming is more clear.Figure 1: In one view, Google lets you see a 1 year window of a stock’s performance.Figure 2: In another view, you can choose a 3 month period.
 Comparing the two time periods also draws out the trend with red or green colors, depending on whether or not the index, in this case a stock’s price, has increased or decreased overall during the selected time period.Figure 3: Comparisons are similarly interesting in Google’s finance interface.
 You can simply add a number of stocks in much the same way our users want to add a number of different repositories.

 - For the projects a community manager chooses to follow, go ahead and give them comparison checkboxes at the top of the page.
 I think from a design point of view, we should limit comparisons as discussed, to 7 or 8, simply due to the limits in human visual perception.